 Kasch pulse recovery test measure just how quickly does your pulse return to normal after exercise.

 Go on, try it.
-I'll wait till you come back!
+I will wait till you come back!

 Perhaps do it for a full minute, and see how you manage with the timing.
-How are the knees coping, your balance, your breathing ...
+How are the knees coping, your balance and your breathing.

 Ready, steady, GO!
-Three minutes, 24 times a minute, without stopping or resting.
+Three minutes, 24 times in 60 seconds, without stopping or resting.

 How did you manage?
 Breathing hard?
 Find it difficult?